MarkusStrathmann/hashiwokakero/README.md

     <img width="700" src="./doc/img/example_puzzle.png">
 </p>

-Now that we have found a fresh, unsolved puzzle, the next step is to convert the weights of the islands into a matrix.
-To do this, we open the file src/main/resources/examplePuzzle.json and adapt the weight matrix to the puzzle to be solved.
-Alternatively, we can also create a new puzzle and either add it to the existing file or save it to a new file.
-We can adjust the path and the keyword that refers to the puzzle in the main method which can be found under src/main/java/Main.java.
+Now that we have found a fresh, unsolved puzzle, the next step is to put the weights of the islands into a matrix.
+To do this, we create the file src/main/resources/examplePuzzle.json and add a new JSONArray called *weightMatrix*.
 It is important to note that every second row is indented half a position to the right.
 The first row is accordingly never indented, the last row may be indented or not.
 The weight matrix for the example puzzle looks like this:

 ```json